 People teaching you

-Dr McCusker is the Subject Lead for French, and teaches French language and modern French and francophone culture.
-She specialises in postcolonial writing in French.
+Dr Moran is the Subject Lead for French, and teaches French language and modern French and francophone culture.
+She specialises in nineteenth-century art and literature.

 Contact Teaching Times